panulogic/cisf/README.md

 in JavaScript.

-CISF.js allows you to add type-checks to your JavaScript code  by using plain old pure JavaScript.
+CISF.js allows you to add type-checks to your JavaScript code  with minimal syntax.
-No transpiling to JavaScript is needed, since you do it all in JavaScript.
+No transpiling to JavaScript is needed since you do it all in JavaScript.

-Adding CISF.js to your platform could be thought of as using "TypeScript Light", simpler and easier to learn and unobtrusive to use, with no effect on your tool-chain.
-It might be
+Adding CISF.js to your platform is like using "TypeScript Light", simpler and easier to learn and unobtrusive to use, with no effect on your tool-chain.
-useful even when used from within TypeScript.

 #### 1. INSTALLATION